jirkle/ErrCorp/README.md

 ## ErrCorp
-ErrCorp is tool for automated generation of error corpora from wikipedia dump.
+ErrCorp is a tool for automated generation of error-annotated corpora from Wikipedia sites.
+Such corpus contains the newest versions of articles with marked errors obtained from their editing history.

+The script itself operates in situ, no additional files are created during processing (except the situation when the dump is located online and needs to be downloaded first).
+It is also unpretentious to memory as it processes input page by page.

 ### Install